samuelthomas2774/jquery-icons-parser/README.md

-jQuery UI Icons Parser
+jQuery Icons Parser
 ============

-This adds a basic syntax for jQuery UI Icons:
+This adds a basic syntax for icon frameworks:

 ```html
 [ui-flag]